rust-lang/book/README.md

 [![Build Status](https://travis-ci.org/rust-lang/book.svg?branch=master)](https://travis-ci.org/rust-lang/book)

-This repository contains the source of all editions of "the Rust Programming Language".
+This repository contains the source of "the Rust Programming Language".

-The second edition will also be available in dead-tree form by No Starch Press, available around June 2018.
+The book is available in dead-tree form from No Starch Press!
 Check [the No Starch Page][nostarch] for the latest information on the release date and how to order.

 [nostarch]: https://nostarch.com/rust

-You can read all editions of the book for free online!
+You can read the book for free online!
 Please see the book as shipped with the latest [stable], [beta], or [nightly] Rust releases.
 Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.

 [stable]: https://doc.rust-lang.org/stable/book/
 [beta]: https://doc.rust-lang.org/beta/book/